Emtenan-A/Mechanical-Task-1-Robot-Assembly/README.md

 # Robot-assembly
-First task for mechanical is assemble the robot
+First task for the mechanical department is assemble the robot